 6. Food is expensive - take a picnic

-Some theme parks do not allow picnics (very cheeky in our opinion!) - Legoland Windsor does allow picnics.
+Some theme parks do not allow picnics (incredibly cheeky in our opinion!) - Legoland Windsor does allow picnics.

 7. If you sometimes use a buggy for your offspring, bring it

 The spread out nature of the Legoland site means there is lots of walking and one big hill.
 If you are in two minds, bring your buggy.
-If nothing else it's handy to dump all the bits and bobs in.
+If nothing else it's handy to dump all the bits and bobs in and use it for carting stuff around.
 There are plenty of places to put buggies when you go on rides and they are generally quite safe, since most park visitors are families with children too.
 There are very few steps to negotiate in the park - and there is always a ramp alternative.